 - Hercules in Hercules: The Legendary Journeys.
 Not only is Hercules humble, but he is quite proud of his best friend Iolaus, being sure to point out to the attractive woman Iolaus is talking to that Iolaus has saved Hercules many times.

 - Captain Apollo from Battlestar Galactica.
 One of the good examples is shooting the marooned Cylon Red-Eye to save a town in the planet Equilus without any thought of recognition and leaves the planet soon afterwards.

-- The Doctor, although capable of extreme, often horrifyingly destructive displays of arrogance when pushed too far, is extremely humble compared to his own race, the Time Lords.
+- Doctor Who: The Doctor, although capable of extreme, often horrifyingly destructive displays of arrogance when pushed too far, is extremely humble compared to his own race, the Time Lords.
 He's even stated that he really only wants a quiet life of sightseeing with his friends.

 - In The Inexplicable Adventures of Bob!, Bob once got a Congressional Medal of Honor for saving the world.
 He keeps it on his mantle, tends to forget it's there, and most of his neighbors don't seem to realize he has it.

 - Peter Parker, The Spectacular Spider-Man, frequently has chances to snatch up glory in both his personal and superhero life.
 He avoids such chances, not only because of risk but because he's just not that kind of guy.
 Still snarky, though.